RaixSplitter/HeartrateClassificationPublic/README.md

 Pairing a heartrate to a video sequence of a person with a neural network

+## Disclaimer
+The following repo, may have missing files, but should be fully functional.
+The dataset used for the thesis is not publically available and has to be protected by GDPR rules, therefore all notebooks and potential revealing figures has been cencored out.

+## Get started

 ## Project structure

 The directory structure of the project looks like this: